-Where things get a little harder is when you want to use a monopod to photograph something that is above or below you.
-It’s not practical to adjust the height of the tripod all the time, so without a monopod head, you have to tilt the whole monopod forward or backwards.
+Things get a little more complicated when you want to use a monopod to photograph something above or below you.
+It’s not practical to adjust the height of the monopod all the time, so without a monopod head, you have to tilt the whole monopod forward or backwards.
 If you give this a try, you’ll find very quickly that your own body has limitations as to how far you can comfortably go in each direction, and those limitations will only increase as time goes on.

-Tilting the camera upwards without a monopod head requires you to crouch down awkwardly, while at the same time leaning back and angling your head to try and match the now off-angle viewfinder.
-Tilting the camera forwards might be even harder because you almost need to grow a few inches to get yourself up and over the camera as your whole setup leans forwards away from you.
+Tilting the camera upwards without a monopod head requires you to crouch down awkwardly while at the same time leaning back and angling your head to try and match the now off-angle viewfinder.
+Tilting the camera forwards might be even more complex because you almost need to grow a few inches to get yourself up and over the camera as your whole setup leans forwards away from you.

 A monopod head solves this issue and allows you to comfortably angle your longer lenses up and down without contorting yourself into awkward positions.

 Types of Monopod Heads

-There are three distinct types of monopod head on the market at the moment, each with its own pros and cons.
+There are three distinct types of monopod head on the market at the moment, each with its pros and cons.
 Before we get down to the reviews of individual heads, I want to talk about these distinct head types as the guide contains contenders from all three.

-A tilt head is probably what most people imagine when they think of a monopod head.
-They typically have a large locking knob on one side, and when that is unlocked the camera can tilt forwards and backwards.
+A tilt head is probably what most people imagine when thinking of a monopod head.
+They typically have a large locking knob on one side, and when that is unlocked, the camera can tilt forwards and backwards.
 Sometimes there is also a tilt friction knob on the opposite side to the locking knob.

 Generally, the quick-release clamp of a monopod head runs in the fore/aft direction, in line with the tilt axis.
-The reason for this is that monopod heads are primarily used for telephoto lenses which include a tripod foot, so it is the foot of the lens that is being clamped to the head, and not the camera body.
+This is because monopod heads are primarily used for telephoto lenses, including a tripod foot, so it is the foot of the lens that is being clamped to the head and not the camera body.